anderson-marcelo-bastos-lima/task-planner/README.md

 <!-- WHY THE PROJECT IS USEFUL -->
 ## Why the project is useful

+The project helps to understand how the wireframe is built from a scope and then coded into a website.
-The project helps understand the transformation of a wireframe document into a website.
+The project helps to understand how the wireframe is built from a scope and then coded into a website.

 <p align="right">(<a href="#top">back to top</a>)</p>